 For all of these reasons, you can see why the pineal gland is essential and needs to be given the same care and attention as any other part of your body and mind.
 Here are a few suggestions to do just that:

 - Meditate.
 Meditation boosts bio-electric energy, and this has a direct effect on the pineal gland.
-The gland is highly sensitive to signals of light and dark, and regular meditation practice will allow you to guide this energy directly into the gland.
+The gland is susceptible to light and dark signals, and regular meditation practice will allow you to guide this energy directly into the gland.

 - Sunshine.
 There is no better source of light than natural sunlight.
 When exposed to light, the pineal gland gets active and kicks out serotonin, which ramps up your energy levels and elevates your mood.
 Sunlight also makes the body produce vitamin D, which plays a critical role in the pineal gland's function.
 Without sufficient vitamin D levels, calcium doesn't become bioavailable and will calcify tissue….including the pineal gland.
 To prevent this nightmare, make sure your vitamin D levels are adequate by getting out in the sun for 10-15 minutes and supplementing with vitamin D.

 - An entirely dark sleeping environment.
 All too many people just can't seem to switch off their electronic toys at bedtime...and pay the price for it.
 The glare of television, reading tablets, computer screens, and cell phones results in serotonin production at precisely the wrong time.
 As mentioned above, serotonin gets you going, but that's not what is needed at bedtime.
 In total darkness, the pineal gland secretes melatonin, which, as mentioned earlier, controls your sleep-wake cycles.
-Don't confuse it by allowing light in your sleep environment.
+Please don't confuse it by allowing light into your sleep environment.